 Our best overall pick for trimmers may turn some men off due to its cord and lack of additional guards.
 If that’s the case, Andis still has a trimmer for you in its Slimline Pro Trimmer.
 It offers similar quality blades, it’s also wireless and slimmer than the top pick and it comes with additional plastic guards.

 5. SELF-CUT SYSTEM 2.0 – LED Lighted 3 Way Mirror

 If you have a friend, roommate or partner, ask them to help you even things out.
-If you are social distancing solo, take your time with the back of your head.
+If you are cutting all on your own, be extra careful with the back of your head.
 After making a few cuts, check on the progress in the mirror.
 If necessary, use the trimmer to even out the hairline at the base of your neck.

 6. YAMYONE Continuous Water Mister Spray Bottle

 BEST SPRAY BOTTLE